 Jamie is a business operations professional focused on driving organizational efficiency and performance through continuous improvement, the use of technology, and leadership.
 He strives to improve internal and external customer experiences by creating tools and processes.

 Located in the central terminal of the SeaTac Airport, the Pallino Pastaria is a full-mechanical, tenant improvement project under Wilcox Construction.
-Our team performed the grease ducts and hoods, fire wrap, and standard insulation in the space.
+Our team performed the grease ducts and hoods, fire wrap, and provided standard insulation in the space.
 There was plenty of design assistance from our project management and field team to ensure the project was a success.
 The restaurant’s owner is directly involved in many aspects of the project and has required assistance in making his vision into a workable reality.
-This is the first Port of Seattle job Auburn has been involved in for several years.
-The Pallino Tenant Improvement is located in a terminal area with three other restaurant tenant improvements currently under construction.
+The restaurant is located in a terminal area with three other restaurant tenant improvements currently under construction.

 About every three years, Auburn undergoes a peer review from other contractors throughout the United States.
 A lot of hard work was put into preparing and participating in the event, but it was also a lot of fun!
 Thank you to everyone who came to review us and to all Auburn employees who participated.